pbosin/sweepit/README.md

 some learning ground to redux ideas such as combined reducers, component containers, async dispatch.
 The routing is also not really needed.
 Kept it to preserve generated app structure.
+Added a couple of simple tests to helper file.
+TODO: fix test runner.

 ## Mikey Generated Project (see http://npm.taobao.org/package/mikey)
 ### Running